Making Lulaveem – Dance

 The second place in scripture where the idea of lulaveem is mentioned is in Nehemiah 8:15.
 The list of “ingredients” found there (depending on translation) includes olive branches, wild olive branches, pine trees, myrtle branches, palm or date palm branches, and branches of mature trees or shade trees.
 No mention of fruit is found in this passage but the variety of greenery suggests an idea rather than an exact recipe for the lulaveem.

 At The Rehearsal we desire to celebrate with lulaveem and understanding that we are not in Israel and do not have access to the type of plants grown there, we are adapting our lulaveem bouquet to a North American version.
 If you desire to have a traditional Israeli plant based lulaveem, you are more than welcome to purchase and bring your selection to Sukkot.
-We do have a connection with a person who sells them for $30 + shipping per lulaveem.
-If you are interested please use the contact form for more information.

 In an effort to encourage everyone to participate in this instruction, we will have a North American lulaveem creating activity after opening the first Sabbath.
 Various “leafy” trees will be supplied along with a lemon.
 You will be able to make a lulaveem.
 They will be available to use during the worship service where it will be a part of the liturgy and dance.
 Click here for the dance instructions.
 Due to the messy nature of the lulaveems, we ask that all participants use them only on the dance floor to help facilitate an easy daily clean up.